 I don’t know too many who are not dog-men.
 At various times, I have been fortunate to have a stray cat, sometimes a foundling several-weeks old, to care for.
 Or, as in the case with Indy, inherited, one of the most self-assured and cool-cats since Garfield of comic fame.
 And he also kept the dogs in check.

-So, if you are a fan of my blog, or would like to opine on life perspectives that reflect your ‘inner dog-person”, I will review and post.
+So, if you are a fan of my blog, or would like to opine on life perspectives that reflect your ‘inner dog-person”, please subscribe!
+And I will welcome a guest blog.